zcash/zips/zip-frost.rst

 computation of the binding factor.
 It is specified as the following: ::

   Inputs:
-  - identifier, Identifier i of the signer.
+  - identifier, Identifier i of the participant.
 Note identifier will never equal 0.
   - sk_i, Signer secret key share, a Scalar.
   - group_public_key, public key corresponding to the group signing key, an Element in G.